Fra-kX0x5B/CTF-Writeups/Chemistry - HTB - Easy/Chemistry-WriteUp.md

 <br><br>

-This is our initial foothold on the machine.
-We have credentials to access ssh:
+I get an initial foothold on the machine.
+I have credentials to access ssh:

 <br><br>